Skip to content

 • 2 years contributing to an in-production codebase

-• Learn core technologies and best practices
+• Learn core technologies, best practices, and codebase conventions

 • Participate in all relevant team routines (code reviews, on-call/meeting rotations)